Simardeep1098/soc-deployment.github.io/README.md

 ## Objective

-This **SOC Deployment** project is aimed to create a fully functional Security Operations Center (SOC) using Microsoft Sentinel to monitor, analyze, and generate alerts for device activities.
-A threat intelligence feed was integrated to enhance the SIEM by bringing in commonly seen and newly found indicators of compromise (IOCs).
-The project was designed to improve understanding of log management, security event correlation, and threat detection strategies.
+The **SOC Deployment** project involved setting up a Security Operations Center (SOC) using Microsoft Sentinel to monitor and analyze security events in real-time.
+To simulate a real-world attack environment, the RDP port was deliberately left open to attract potential attackers, enabling the detection of malicious activity.
+A custom threat intelligence feed was integrated, providing real-time updates on new threats, while the Mitre ATT&CK framework focused on identifying Initial Access tactics to enhance early-stage threat detection.

 ### Skills Learned
 - SIEM deployment, configuration, and management.